-4. Socioeconomic analysis of wetlands
+4. Socio-economic analysis of wetlands

-The “wise use” of wetland resources takes into consideration not only the biological function of wetlands but also their social and economic aspects.
-Identifying economic uses of wetlands, analyzing the impact of these activities on the ecological functions of wetlands, quantifying wetland services not directly related to market transactions, (such as aquifer recharge) are all important for the conservation and the wise use of wetlands through sound integrated management plans.
+The “wise use” of wetland resources takes into consideration not only the biological functions of wetlands but also their social and economic aspects.
+Identifying economic uses of wetlands, analysing the impact of these activities on the ecological functions of wetlands, quantifying wetland services not directly related to market transactions, (such as aquifer recharge) are all important for the conservation and the wise use of wetlands through sound integrated management plans.
 Sustainable use of wetland resources can only be achieved if all these aspects are reconciled and treated holistically.
 Mr Nejib Benessaiah has written a book on the MedWet2 project which integrated socio economic variables in wetland inventorying.

 5. Integrated water resource management for agriculture and nature

-6. Cultural Values of Wetlands
+6. Cultural values of wetlands

 7. Wetlands and climate change mitigation

-8. Public Awareness
+8. Public awareness